England. Change location

 Block 2: Practices

 In this block, the module challenges the assumption that religion is primarily about internalised ‘belief’ by focussing on religion as it is practiced and lived – in a range of practices and rituals.
-This block furthermore provides a gentle introduction to theory, asking how ideas and theories may inform the observation and interpretation of religion as what people ‘do’.
+This block furthermore provides a gentle introduction to the theory, asking how ideas and theories may inform the observation and interpretation of religion as what people ‘do’.
 It begins with a unit about religion and food, asking ‘what does religion taste like?’
 It then looks more closely at various practices associated with (Shia) Islam, (Nigerian) Christianity and (Swaminarayan) Hinduism in both their places of origin and the UK.
-This will reveal the diversity of practices within broader religious traditions and the ways in which beliefs and experiences are grounded in formal ritual and everyday life.
+This will reveal the diversity of practices within broader religious traditions and how beliefs and experiences are grounded in formal ritual and everyday life.
 The block considers the idea of transnational religion – and the flows and connections of religious traditions between different geographical and cultural contexts.

 Block 3: Texts

 This block addresses texts as a media for cosmologies, stories and doctrines.
 Texts are not only storehouses of information but can be performed and are often material objects.
 A central theme is the diverse varieties of religious text: religious texts are not only the great canonical, written works of particular traditions but come in a variety of forms, including oral narratives, buildings, devotional art and movies.
-The block begins with an exploration of the ways, some of them controversial, in which the Bible is interpreted by Christians and how this has changed through time.
+The block begins with an exploration of the ways, some of them controversial, in which Christians interpreted the Bible and how this has changed through time.
 It then considers another foundational religious text, the Qur’an, and its organisation, interpretation and the way it is used in everyday life.
 The third unit explores Hindu temples as texts, followed by a case study on a specific branch of Hinduism, ISKCON, and how it has engaged with the translation and visual representation of its sacred texts.
 The final unit focuses on how sacred stories are transmitted in some indigenous religious traditions through ritual performance and oral narratives.
 As a whole, this block explores the variety of ways in which religious texts of many kinds can be ‘read’.

 Block 4: Experiences

 The focus of the final block is religious experiences.
 What is religious experience, and how are religious experiences represented?
 It first introduces ideas and theories of religious experience, and how we can study and interpret the experiences of others, beginning with a case study of Cargo Cults.
-It then explores the auditory element of religious experience focusing on the question ‘what does religion sound like’?
-The links between religious experience, music and dance are developed with an exploration of mysticism in the Sufi tradition.
+It then explores the auditory element of religious experience, focusing on the question ‘What does religion sound like’?
+The links between religious experience, music and dance are developed by exploring of mysticism in the Sufi tradition.
 The final chapter of the block explores the experience of pilgrimage.
 This includes examining the variety of different experiences people have, in both religious and ‘secular’ sites, how pilgrimage has changed through time, and why it seems to be increasingly popular for a variety of religious, ‘spiritual’ and non-religious participants.

 You will learn